Ontario Proud

 Ontario Proud is a right-wing Facebook viral meme-maker, political advocacy group, and third-party advertiser.
 It was founded by Jeff Ballingall in 2016 as a Facebook page, and is funded by large real estate developers and construction companies.
 Ontario Proud offices are located at 36 King Street East in Toronto, Ontario, Canada.

 Leadership

 Ontario Proud was founded by Jeff Ballingall, a former political staffer who previously worked for Sun News Network.
 Ballingall worked in the administration of Conservative Prime Minister Stephen Harper, working as a video specialist for the Conservative Caucus and as a communications manager for Jim Prentice.
 Jeff Ballingall is also the founder of Mobilize Media Group LTD. which promotes media for Ontario Proud.
 As of August 2018, he has been one-third owner of The Nectarine, a digital news platform.
-Ballingall also serves as the Chief Marketing Officer of The Post Millennial, a conservative-leaning Montreal-based online news website.
+Ballingall also is the Chief Marketing Officer of The Post Millennial, a conservative-leaning Montreal-based online news website.
 The director is currently Ryan O’Connor.
 Nicolas Spoke is also a current company officer.